A lightweight messaging tool for enterprise internal communication

 USER SCENARIO

-Claim processors had to open multiple windows/tabs for data transcribing or spelling check between the claim record and message.
+Users had to open multiple windows/tabs for data transcribing or spelling check between the internal claim data and message.

 SOLUTION